Nedavefo/Discord_Bot/README.md

-I do not upload the token file for obvius reasons 😉
+I do not upload the token file